 If you've never made blintzes at home, this recipe for Goat Cheese Blintzes from Goat: Meat, Milk, Cheese by Bruce Weinstein and Mark Scarbrough is a great place to start.
 As you might have surmised from this week's slew of goaty recipes, this version swaps out the usual cow dairy in favor of goat—in this case goat milk—cheese, and even goat butter.
 These subtle substitutions make for an elegant blintz, not cloyingly sweet like the Jewish deli versions filled with sugary farmers cheese and topped with canned cherries.

-Entries tagged with 'Goat: Meat Milk Cheese'
+'Goat: Meat Milk Cheese' on Serious Eats

 The recipe's intro begins by saying, "after a gazillion hours in the kitchen, you'll emerge covered with flour, holding a platter of eighteen filled sweet rolls"—every bit of which was true but entirely worth every flour-covered second.
 Weinstein and Scarbrough's recipe was spot on, making for a perfectly light and flaky dough with countless layers of rich goat butter.